C-EO/gitea-gcloud-ubuntu/README.md

 Sign In > Site Administration > Configuration > Send Testing Email

-> For creating additional user accounts, see Part IX.
+> For creating additional user accounts, see Part X.

 Back to Cloud Shell